Starting to look back a lot more.

 I have since been invited to move my practice into an upscale personal training facility.
 When I say upscale, I really mean that.
 A good portion of my clientele are professional athletes, successful actors, and CEOs of huge multinational corporations.
 The facility (Elite Fitness Plus) is owned by a friend of mine who I’ve been trying to work together with for years, and have finally gotten the chance to, and feel really blessed to be in such a great spot.

 The downside?
 My commute one-way is 30-45 minutes.
 Yeah, I know some of you drive double and triple that, but one of my pet peeves, along with dress codes, is having an insipid date with traffic as part of my workday.
 Being self-employed puts me in control of my schedule, so a simple solution to minimizing the time and expense commuting was to cut my office days to two longer days per week instead of five regular days [UPDATE: I now work 1 day a week at the office, the rest of the time from home].
-The 10-second trip from my bedroom to my desktop computer is one of the things I love about online consulting, which comprises a significant portion of my practice [UPDATE: I am no longer taking on new clients due to being overbooked].
+The 10-second trip from my bedroom to my desktop computer is one of the things I love about online consulting, which comprises a significant portion of my practice [UPDATE: I now work 100% from home and am no longer taking on new clients due to being overbooked].

 Next up…